milliQan-sw/milliqanOffline/Run3Detector/analysis/simAnalysis/README.md

 offlineCheck1.py: check the result by applying the analysis to offline data

+NPEVSarea.py: file I have for making  NPE vs area histogram for bar and slab.

 SimMuon_tag.py: find the events that matches the cosmic muon characteristic and then send the eventID and file ID to muonTagPlot.py to create histograms.